 Ricci Tensor

-From the Riemann (10.2), which contains all information about curvature, one defines other tensors, with less detailed curvature information, by a contraction of indices.
-The most important in GRT are the Ricci tensor (Ricci for short), either in the coordinate or tetrad basis:
+From the Riemann (10.2), which contains all information about curvature, one defines other tensors important in GRT, with less detailed curvature information.
+First of all the Ricci tensor (Ricci for short), either in the coordinate or tetrad basis, is obtained by the contraction of the first and third indices of the Riemann:

 10.17